emscripten-core/emscripten/site/source/docs/api_reference/wasm_audio_worklets.rst

-Once a class type is instantiated on the Web Audio graph and the graph is running, a C/C++ function pointer callback will be invoked for each N samples of the processed audio stream that flows through the node (where N is is the number of samples per channel, exposed as ``AudioSampleFrame``'s ``samplesPerChannel``, always 128 in the 1.0 Web Audio API, though with the 1.1 API ``emscripten_create_audio_context()`` accepts a ``renderSizeHint`` option).
+Once a class type is instantiated on the Web Audio graph and the graph is running, a C/C++ function pointer callback will be invoked for each N samples of the processed audio stream that flows through the node (where N is the number of samples per channel, exposed as ``AudioSampleFrame``'s ``samplesPerChannel``, always 128 in the 1.0 Web Audio API, though with the 1.1 API ``emscripten_create_audio_context()`` accepts a ``renderSizeHint`` option).